MicrosoftDocs/learn/learn-pr/github/introduction-to-github/includes/4-collaborative-platform.md

 4. Under "Start a new discussion," edit the template to align with the resources and tone you want to set for your community.
 5. Click Start discussion.

-You are now ready to create a new discussion.
+You're now ready to create a new discussion.

 ### Create a new discussion